osyrisrblx/rbxts-build/README.md

 **rbxts-build** works by creating several scripts inside of your `package.json` file's "scripts" object.

+You can use `rbxts-build init` to automatically setup these scripts for you.
+It's often useful to do the following when setting up a new roblox-ts project:
+- `rbxtsc init`
+- `rbxts-build init`

 - **compile**
 	- `rbxtsc --verbose`
 - **build**